i-abdullahirshad/gamepadscheck/src/content/articles/circularity-error.md

 **A jagged, spiky outline.** The sensor is reading inconsistently as you rotate.
 This points to a worn or dirty track and is the pattern most worth acting on.

 **A shape that is clearly off centre.** Your resting position has shifted, which is drift rather than circularity.
-Check your resting values separately.
+Check your resting values separately to see [what do gamepad tester numbers mean](/what-do-gamepad-tester-numbers-mean/) in your specific case.

-If you are unsure what your stick is doing, rotate it slowly on a gamepad tester and watch the numbers change rather than watching the drawing.
+If you are unsure what your stick is doing, rotate it slowly on a [gamepad tester](/) and watch the numbers change rather than watching the drawing.
 Values should climb and fall smoothly.
 Skipping, stalling or bouncing means the sensor is struggling.

 ### **Why the corners can never be reached**